kisp-nus/GRAPHITEE/README.md

 simply replace with you own model or create a new trainer if you want to make specific changes.
 You might have to tweak some parameters, some things to consider are:

 - Training Full-Graph instead of mini-batches usually requires many more epochs.
-Log your evaluation metrics on [WanDB](wandb.ai) to check the convergence easily.
+Log your evaluation metrics on [WandB](https://wandb.ai) to check the convergence easily.
 - The dimensions are a very important factor, at first, try to use the same amount of dimensions each layer.
 - Try different learning rates, and different rate schedulers, in Full-Graph this can have a massive impact on the performance.